Angeltheesoto/Angeltheesoto/README.md

 * 🌍  I'm based in New Jersey
 * 🖥️  See my portfolio at [MyPortfolio](https://www.angeltheesoto.com/)
 * ✉️  You can contact me at [Angelsoto2373@gmail.com](mailto:Angelsoto2373@gmail.com)
-* 🧠  I'm learning Angular
+* 🧠  I'm learning NextJS
 * 🤝  I'm open to collaborating on Projects

 ### Skills